Low Carb Ginger Spice Cookies

-If this dough gets too sticky to use, simply put it in the fridge or freezer to get it to firm up.
-Make sure you follow the instructions on rolling out the dough in between some quality baking paper or you are going to have issues with the dough sticking to the rolling pin….trust me with this advice.
+Should the dough gets too sticky to use, simply put it in the fridge or freezer to get it to firm up.
+Follow the instructions on rolling out the dough in between some quality baking paper or you may end up with dough sticking to the rolling pin .
+Tust me with this advice.
 This dough is a little like gingerbread biscuit dough in that it needs to be treated gently as it isn’t very pliable.
-Take your time, especially if using cookie cutters and take special care when lifting cut-outs out of the dough and onto other surfaces.
-Ease something with a sharp edge under the cookie first to break the surface tension before you try to pick it up and move it somewhere else.
+Take your time if using cookie cutters and be careful when lifting cut-outs out of the dough.
+Ease something with a sharp edge under the cookie first to break the surface tension before you try to move them.

 Creating Your Cookie

 For a low carb icing to drizzle on these cookies, use a powdered confectioners sweetener.
 Make your icing by blending a couple of tablespoons of confectioners sweetener with a tiny amount of water or lemon juice.
 Try to get the consistency so that it is neither too runny nor too stiff.
 Too stiff and you won’t be able be able to get flow out of the nozzle; too runny and the icing will run off the cookies.
 You can drizzle on or dip the cookies into the mixture.
 You can also pipe it on using a piping bag.